14 Nutritionist-Approved Healthy Grill Recipes

 Hamburger lovers, listen up: A meatless burger can be just as tasty as a beef burger.
 Just ask Stephanie McKercher, Colorado-based RDN, recipe developer, and founder of Grateful Grazer.
 She recommends using chickpeas, which boast 6 grams of fiber and 7 grams of protein per half-cup.
 Her Moroccan-Spiced Chickpea Burgers are “made with lots of herbs and spices and a hearty mix of chickpeas and whole grains,” she says.
 “Even meat-lovers will want to give this one a try!”

-Ancient grains appear more often at get-togethers these days than the standard pasta salad.
+These days, ancient grains appear more often at get-togethers than the standard pasta salad.
 A member of the wheat family, farro qualifies as an ancient grain.
-It has more fiber and protein than brown rice and contains magnesium which, according to Tufts University, may help lower the risk of diabetes.
-McKercher says “a swoon-worthy salad makes it easy to add a few fruits and veggies to your barbecue plate.
-I like to serve up farro with seasonal produce and creamy tahini dressing.
+It has more fiber and protein than brown rice and contains magnesium which may help lower the risk of diabetes.
+“A swoon-worthy salad makes it easy to add a few fruits and veggies to your barbecue plate,” says McKercher.
+“I like to serve up farro with seasonal produce and creamy tahini dressing.
 It’s a crowd-pleasing summer favorite.”

-Potato Salad (hold the mayo)
+Potato salad (hold the mayo)

 Grilled chicken kabob

-Plums and Apricots
+Plums and apricots